TYPO3-Headless/nuxt-typo3/docs/frontend/backend-layouts.md

 ```

 ::: tip Be Prefix
 Backend layouts are regular Vue components.
-You have to provide `Be` prefix for name of your backend layout to avoid conflicts with other components.
+You have to provide `T3Bl` prefix for name of your backend layout.
 :::